userside/userside-docker/README.md

 #### Additional commands
 + `psql` — running the console utility **psql** to interact with the database
 + `rabbitmqctl` — running the console utility **rabbitmqctl** to control RabbitMQ
++ `erp-stability beta` — setting the stability level settings for the installer tool

 ### Backup
 The auto-deployment script installs and configures all necessary system components, including periodic backups (the job is set to the system cron).
 The archives are located in the **data/backup** subdirectory of the bundle.